Advertiser disclosure

 • The FAFSA is opening later this year than it traditionally has in the past.
 Be sure to check your state and college deadlines which may also be impacted

-• Families earning $60,000 in adjusted gross income who own farms or small businesses employing fewer than 100 workers will need to include these assets in their FAFSA, which could reduce their financial aid
+• Families earning $60,000 in adjusted gross income who own farms or small businesses employing fewer than 100 workers need to include these assets in their FAFSA, which could reduce their financial aid

 Pros to the FAFSA changes